 Recruiters look at the closest match for their client

-Most search firms and even recruitment agencies will check that you work with the right type of company in a similar position e.g if you are employed as Sales Manager with GE Electric and the job your are applying is a Sales Manager with RAK Bank, though you may have the right contacts and you are a salesperson and you believe that sales are sales no matter what you sell, recruiters may believe otherwise due to a higher product or service, learning curve when you shift the industry.
-Your CV would stand much less if no chance at being selected.
+Most search firms and even recruitment agencies will check that you work with the right type of company in a similar position e.g if you are employed as Sales Manager with GE Electric and the job you are applying for is a Sales Manager with RAK Bank, though you may have the right contacts and you are a salesperson and you believe that sales are sales no matter what you sell, recruiters may believe otherwise due to a higher product or service, learning curve when you shift the industry.
+Your CV would stand much less if no chance of being selected.